xstarkit/kyn/README.md

 model.
 Disc area below ISCO may be chosen to emit radiation, in which case material there is assumed to be freely falling and has the same energy and angular momentum as the matter orbiting at the ISCO.
-The model is presented in Dovciak, M., Svoboda, J., Goosmann, R. W., et al.: 2014, in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].
+The model is presented in Dovciak, M., Svoboda, J., Goosmann, R. W., et al. (2014) in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].